 After college Byron wanted nothing more than to work in the scuba diving industry.
 He got his first real job as the first employee at Eco Dive Center in Culver City, Los Angeles.
 The shop was new and Byron ran the entire retail operation.
 He answered phones, while filling tanks, and selling retail gear.
 As an instructor Byron taught on the weekends and worked in the shop during the week.
 While it was hard work it was possibly his favorite job ever.
 But the lure of academia and his education pushed him to move on to becoming a marine scientist.

 Byron worked at Marine Biology Consultants in Costa Mesa, California.
 The work was mundane and required working from 6pm to 6am at various power plants.
 Byron got red-badge approved and worked at San Onofre nuclear plant which was unlike anything he had ever seen before.
 He performed surveys, counts, and harvested gonads from stinky dead fish.
-In the lab Byron performed exciting tasks such as data entry and finding various larval shrimp and worms in sand.
+In the lab Byron performed exciting tasks such as data entry and finding various larval shrimp and worms in sand under dissecting microscopes.
 On his days off Byron was beginning work on Biofuel.
 Byron wanted to make a difference in the world and consulting work was not cutting it.
 Byron figured out how to collect waste vegetable oil and turn it into biofuel.
 His business would then deliver the refined fuel to people’s homes where they could refuel without having to visit the gas station.
 The business really took off.
 He had a waiting list of 200+ clients.
 Knowing he needed to expand the business infrastructure to make it really successful Byron hesitated.
 Academia called again.

 Learning that there isn’t enough vegetable oil in the world to power everything he decided to go back to his marine bio roots.
 Learning about the power of algae to grow and produce oils at many times the rate of even the most productive land plants Byron decided to jump into algae-biofuel research.
 After making a few calls he found a Phd who had just written a paper on how to grow fuel from algae.
 The Phd was Mark Huntley on the Big Island of Hawaii.